Dolls Kill: History

-Dolls Kill was co-founded in 2011 by Shoddy Lynn, a former DJ who went by the stage name DJ Shoddy Lynn, and her husband Bobby Farahi.
+Dolls Kill was co-founded in 2011 by Shoddy Lynn, a former DJ who went by the stage name Shoddy Lynn, and Bobby Farahi.
 Previously, Farahi was the founder and CEO of Multivision Inc., a broadcast monitoring service that was sold to Bacons Information in 2005.
 After Farahi sold his first company, the couple started Dolls Kill and it has reportedly been profitable since its launch.
 Lynn originally entered the e-commerce business by selling clothing on eBay.
 Later, Dolls Kill was launched as an online marketplace for eccentric accessories such as colorful fox tails before expanding its business to a full clothing and accessories online store.
 The idea for the company stemmed from Lynn's experiences as a DJ while traveling to music festivals on tour.

 In 2014, Dolls Kill secured $5 million in a Series A round of funding from Maveron, a Seattle-based venture capital firm who has also invested in companies such as Shutterfly, eBay, zulily and Pinkberry.
 After the funding round, Betsy McLaughlin, former CEO of Hot Topic, joined the company's board of directors.
 Dolls Kill was the fastest growing private company in the San Francisco Bay Area based on revenue percent growth in 2014.

 In the summer of 2017 Dolls Kill opened its first pop-up shop in San Francisco's Haight-Ashbury.

 In 2018, the brand licensed and re-launched the Delia's brand with a 1990s-throwback theme.
 In December of that year the brand raised $18 million in a funding round.

 Controversy

 In 2020, Lynn shared a photo of a line of police officers in front of a Dolls Kill store in Los Angeles with the caption "Direct Action in its glory", along with the Black Lives Matter hashtag, on her Instagram page.
 This prompted backlash from some internet users, including celebrities SZA and Rico Nasty, and calls for a boycott of Dolls Kill.

-In a recorded video Lynn explained that the caption of her post “Direct Action” was meant to show solidarity for the movement.
+In a recorded video Lynn explained that the caption of her post "Direct Action" was meant to show solidarity for the movement.
 The company also pledged $1 million to purchase products from black-owned fashion brands and designers for their site.

 Dolls Kill has also been accused of stealing designs from small creators.
 In 2016, Dolls Kill listed an item that featured a design that was identical to one made by independent designer Nicole Orchard.